|

 The Idea

-We live under truly astounding conditions.
-As we all breathe the thin film of air on this "pale blue dot" — an exceedingly rare, and fragile planet that sustains and protects us — we're going around a star, one of many stars in a massive, seething galaxy.
-Planet Trek is The Planetary Society's way of bringing an accurate perspective to our work-a-day world, and at the same time celebrating the unique City of Pasadena, with its direct connections to interplanetary space, to education, and to the arts.
+We live under truly astounding conditions, and Planet Trek brings this fact down to Earth in the heart of Pasadena.
+As we breathe the thin film of air on a rare and fragile "pale blue dot," which sustains and protects us from minute to minute, we're going around one of countless stars orbiting a black hole in a massive, seething galaxy.
+Planet Trek is The Planetary Society's way of bringing an accurate planetary perspective to our work-a-day world at a crucial time in the history of life as we know it.
+Planet Trek celebrates the unique City of Pasadena, with its direct connections to interplanetary space, to education, to the history of astronomy, and to the arts.

-Planet Trek is a proposed set of ten permanent sculptures at scale distances in Pasadena.
+Planet Trek is a proposed set of ten permanent sculptures at scale distances, centered in the very heart of Pasadena.
 Each of the ten Planet Trek sites will sport an attractive imaginative sculpture, and a scale model of a Solar System body: the Sun, with each of its eight classical planets including, of course, the one we live on.
-The Pluto site will serve as an introduction to the dwarf planets and Kuiper Belt Objects.
+The "Beyond Pluto" site will serve as an introduction to Kuiper Belt Objects.
+Planet Trek's scale puts the Sun-Earth distance at about 100 yards.

 Right for Pasadena

-It's a perfect blend of art, science, technology, and education — a new cultural attraction for visitors to the city, and a treat for residents.
-It's educational.
-It's motivational.
-And it offers an enjoyable experience.
+Planet Trek's marriage of science, technology, education, and art represents a highly appropriate cultural attraction for visitors to the city, and a treat for residents.
+It's educational, it's motivational, and it offers an enjoyable experience.
 School classes can visit the sites.
 Businesses can plan activities and special promotions connected with it.
+The outlying sites will draw visitors to Paseo Colarado and the historic Civic Center.

 Have a Closer Look